العربية 中文 русский Français

 Program Structure

-To qualify for the Bachelor of Business (International Business), a candidate shall accrue an aggregate of at least 144 credit points comprising of subjects from a common business subjects, specialised subjects required for major, general electives, general education subjects and a final year project.
+To qualify for the Bachelor of Business (International Business), a candidate shall accrue an aggregate of at least 144 credit points (cp) which includes 48cp of core subjects (100 level), 48cp of Major Subjects (200 & 300 level) and 42cp of General Electives.

 This subject introduces students to the role and use of accounting information in a variety of organisations and society.
 Students evaluate both financial and non-financial reports and their impact on accountability, decision-making and corporate governance.
 The subject introduces students to various analytical techniques in order to make sound decisions in a variety of business and social settings.